tum-ai/space/README.md

 3. Docker + Docker Compose: See [here](https://docs.docker.com/get-docker/)
 4. Python 3.10: See [here](https://www.python.org/downloads/)
 5. Pre-Commit Hook : See [pre-commit](https://pre-commit.com) and run `pre-commit install` once in the root of this project
-6. Micromamba or Anaconda: See (recommended) [Micromamba](https://mamba.readthedocs.io/en/latest/micromamba-installation.html) or [Anaconda](https://docs.anaconda.com/free/anaconda/install/index.html)
+6. Micromamba or Anaconda: See (recommended) [Micromamba](https://mamba.readthedocs.io/en/latest/micromamba-installation.html) or [Anaconda](https://docs.anaconda.com/free/anaconda/install/index.html) <br>
-8. (Optional but recommended) Pyenv: See [documentation](https://github.com/pyenv/pyenv) and [installer](https://github.com/pyenv/pyenv#automatic-installer)
-- **Signing your commits with GPG** is highly encouraged but not necessary, however.

-For Anaconda:
+If you have Anaconda:
 ```bash
 ~ cd api
 ~ conda env create -f environment.yml
 ```
-For Micromamba:
+If you have Micromamba:
 ```bash
 ~ cd api
 ~ micromamba env create -f environment.yml
 ```

+7. (Optional but recommended) Pyenv: See [documentation](https://github.com/pyenv/pyenv) and [installer](https://github.com/pyenv/pyenv#automatic-installer)
+- **Signing your commits with GPG** is highly encouraged but not necessary, however.

 ### Setup